cp2k/cp2k/docs/methods/properties/x-ray/delta-scf.md

 ./get_average_spectrum.sh
 ```

-As an output, you are going to get two files: ''spectrum.inp'' and ''spectrum.out''.
+As an output, you are going to get two files: `spectrum.inp` and `spectrum.out`.
 The first one
-contains the same information as the ''Mgs-xas_at1_st1.spectrum'' file, and in the second one you
+contains the same information as the `Mgs-xas_at1_st1.spectrum` file, and in the second one you will
-will find you absorption spectrum for atom 1.
-Change the name of the files to ''S_K-edge.inp'' and
+find you absorption spectrum for atom 1.
+Change the name of the files to `S_K-edge.inp` and
-''S_K-edge.out'', for example.
+`S_K-edge.out`, for example.
 You can now plot both absorption intensities from the file
-''S_K-edge.inp'' and the convoluted spectrum from the file ''S_K-edge.out''.
-From the first one only
+`S_K-edge.inp` and the convoluted spectrum from the file `S_K-edge.out`.
+From the first one only the
-the second and sixth columns need to be plotted.
+second and sixth columns need to be plotted.

-In order to obtain the spectrum for atom 2, you can open the file ''get_average_spectrum.sh'' and
+In order to obtain the spectrum for atom 2, you can open the file `get_average_spectrum.sh` and
-replace ''at1'' by ''at2'' in the line ''for i in $(ls $\{DIR}/*xas_at2*spectrum)''.
-Run the script
+replace `at1` by `at2` in the line `for i in $(ls $\{DIR}/*xas_at2*spectrum)`.
+Run the script again
-again and you will obtain the same two files again, but now with the absorption intensities and
+and you will obtain the same two files again, but now with the absorption intensities and spectrum
-spectrum of atom 2.
-Change their names to ''Mg_K-edge.inp'' and ''Mg_K-edge.out'', and plot the
+of atom 2.
+Change their names to `Mg_K-edge.inp` and `Mg_K-edge.out`, and plot the absorption
-absorption spectrum.
+spectrum.

 ## Part 3: $\Delta SCF$ calculations

 Now, to finally finish the calculation, we need to get an accurate energy for the first transition.
 In order to do that, we need to perform a $\Delta SCF$ calculation.
 Copy the input file of the
 previous step to the 'dscf' directory.
-Change its name to ''MgX_dscf.inp'', where ''X'' can be again
+Change its name to `MgX_dscf.inp`, where `X` can be again `S`
-''S'' or ''O''.
-The only thing that needs to be changed in the input file is the keyword ''METHOD''
+or `O`.
+The only thing that needs to be changed in the input file is the keyword `METHOD` in the
-in the ''&XAS'' section.
+`&XAS` section.
 Use now

 ```
       METHOD DSCF
 ```

-instead of ''TP_HH'', and you can run the calculation in the same way as you did before.
+instead of `TP_HH`, and you can run the calculation in the same way as you did before.

 After the calculation is done, look for the message